Tools

 at the 2007 Apdex Symposium.

-This representation is an application of the 3-simplex depecting 4
+above is a representation of the 3-simplex depecting 4

 visual area, that the points cluster into 3 sub-clouds along certain